olavim/Surity/README.md

 If you use the [BepInEx](https://github.com/BepInEx/BepInEx) modding framework, you can add the [Surity.BepInEx](https://www.nuget.org/packages/Surity.BepInEx) NuGet package to your test project.
 The package contains a BepInEx plugin which makes sure all loaded Surity tests are ran only once.
 The plugin only runs tests if the game was started with the Surity CLI program.

 Refer to [Surity.BepInEx.cs](Surity.BepInEx/Surity.BepInEx.cs) on how to invoke the test runner manually.
+Add the [Surity.Core](https://www.nuget.org/packages/Surity.Core) NuGet package to your test project if you don't need `Surity.BepInEx`.

 ### Using Surity CLI